Baarn/better-spectrum/README.md

 [Firefox](https://addons.mozilla.org/en-GB/firefox/addon/violentmonkey/) or
 [Chrome](https://chrome.google.com/webstore/detail/violentmonkey/jinjaccalgkegednnccohejagnlnfdag?hl=en) (note that I've only tested with FF so far).

+It is also possible to copy and paste the css content directly into an extension like Stylus, but this wont auto-update.

 ## Installation:
 Open the Violentmonkey Dashboard by clicking on the cogwheel.